farsinotare/farsinotare.github.io/_posts/2015-07-20-the-arduino-schematic.md

 title: The Arduino Schematic
 tags: Arduino
 ---
 Arduino is open-hardware.
 This means you can freely inspect and explore the board blueprints.
-To do this, you can find copeis of the schematic [here](https://www.arduino.cc/en/Main/arduinoBoardUno) --> "Schematic and Reference Design".
+To do this, you can find copies of the schematic [here](https://www.arduino.cc/en/Main/arduinoBoardUno) --> "Schematic and Reference Design".

 The board files come in EAGLE format, which you can [freely download](http://www.cadsoft.de/download-eagle/) for non-commercial usage.
 Once you have EAGLE, you can inspect the Arduino PCB (stands for Printed Circuit Board) which looks as below.